 Bonus: doing any of these activities may make you eligible for a referral bonus if they’re offered at your company.

-Contact Customer Success for a customized guide for new hires with your company's branding.
+Contact Support for a customized guide for new hires with your company's branding.